Nasal turbinate surgery is a commonly performed ear, nose and throat surgery.

 Results

-Although modern endoscopic techniques have made nasal surgery more efficient and reduced the risks of complications, there’s currently no consensus amongst doctors about the best way to solve the problems caused by enlarged turbinates.
+Although modern endoscopic techniques have made nasal surgery more efficient and reduced the risks of complications, there’s currently no consensus among doctors about the best way to solve the problems caused by enlarged turbinates.

 Risks

-As with any medical procedure there are some potential risks.
+As with any medical procedure, there are some potential risks.
 The chance of complications depends on the type of procedure you’re having and factors like your general health.

 Risks of nasal turbinate reduction include:

-- bleeding
+• bleeding

-- adhesions (scar tissue)
+• adhesions (scar tissue)

 Ask your surgeon about the results and risks associated with your procedure.
 Also ask about their own rates of patient satisfaction and the rate of complications following the procedures they’ve performed.